traindb-project/traindb-ml/cardinality_estimation/estimators/README.md

 ## Problems

-* How can we compute approximate results using cardinality estimation?
+* How can we compute approximate results of given AQP queries using cardinality estimation?

 ## Our Method